Welcome to the new KidsHealth website! See what is new.

 Hang blankets outside

-Hang quilts, duvets and blankets outside for a day so the sun can kill any mites.
+On the morning after putting the scabies cream or lotion on everyone, hang quilts, duvets and blankets outside for a day so the sun can help kill any mites in the bedding.

 Check all family members

-Once you have killed the scabies mites with the scabies cream or lotion, the sores or the rash will stop growing but it will still be itchy for up to 4 weeks.
+Once you have killed the scabies mites with the scabies cream or lotion, the rash will stop spreading.
+The rash can still be itchy for up to 4 weeks.

 Occasionally, scabies can be resistant to treatment with the cream or lotion.
-If you have done 2 treatments with the cream, ask your health professional if a different kind of treatment is needed.
+If you have already done 2 treatments with the cream or lotion, you may need a different kind of treatment.
+Talk to your health professional about this.

-The sores and rash can become infected.
-See a health professional if the sores or rash get redder, warm, start swelling or have pus.
-This could mean the sores are getting infected (cellulitis).
+The rash can become infected.
+See a health professional if the rash gets redder, warm, starts swelling or has pus.
+This could mean the skin is getting infected (cellulitis).

 When to keep your child home from school or daycare

-Keep your child at home until at least one day after treatment with the scabies cream.
+Keep your child at home until at least one day after treatment with the scabies cream or lotion.

 Acknowledgements